-Road Trips in Malaga Spain, For some fun in the sun, a day trip to the beaches of Costa del Sol may be in order.
+Learn about road trips in Malaga Spain and some nearby areas to explore.
+For some fun in the sun, a day trip to the beaches of Costa del Sol may be in order.
 Whilst in Malaga, Spain you can take a short road trip to the mountainous village of Ronda, divided by the gorge of the Tajo River it has the oldest bull fighting ring in the country.

 Another excellent day trip for those who love ancient architectural handiwork, lovely gardens and magnificent views- Gibralfaro Castle and La Alcazaba Palace.